 Download a printable version of this information about medullary breast cancer »

-Medullary breast cancer is a rare type of breast cancer.
+Medullary breast cancer is an uncommon type of breast cancer.

-Medullary breast cancer is diagnosed using a range of tests, which may include:
+Medullary breast cancer is diagnosed using a range of tests.
+These may include:

 Surgery is usually the first treatment for medullary breast cancer.